 Early Origins of the Aldgate family

-Shropshire at Holdgate, Stanton Holdgate or Castle Holdgate, a small village which dates back to 1185 when it was listed as Castellum Hologoti and literally meant "castle of a man called Helgot", from an Old French personal name + the Latin castellum.
+The surname Aldgate was first found in Shropshire at Holdgate, Stanton Holdgate or Castle Holdgate, collectively a small village which dates back to 1185 when it was listed as Castellum Hologoti and literally meant "castle of a man called Helgot," from an Old French personal name + the Latin castellum.

-Mills, A.D., Dictionary of English Place-Names.
-Oxford: Oxford University Press, 1991.
-Print.
-(ISBN 0-19-869156-4) Holdgate (Holgate) Castle is situated in the village of Holdgate and was mentioned in the Domesday Book.
+Holdgate (Holgate) Castle situated in the village of Holdgate, Shropshire was mentioned in the Domesday Book in 1086.
 It was an 11th century earthwork motte and bailey fortress founded by Helgot de Reisolent.
 Ruins of the castle are still found there today.

 Early History of the Aldgate family

-Another 149 words (11 lines of text) covering the years 1481, 1555, 1545 and 1554 are included under the topic Early Aldgate History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Aldgate research.
+Another 59 words (4 lines of text) covering the years 1525, 1481, 1555, 1545, 1554, 1481, 1549, 1524 and 1537 are included under the topic Early Aldgate History in all our PDF Extended History products and printed products wherever possible.

 Aldgate Spelling Variations

-hundred years, spelling variations in names were a common occurrence.
+Aldgate has been spelled many different ways.
+Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Aldgate have been found, including Holgate, Holdgate, Howgate, Hogate and others.

 Early Notables of the Aldgate family (pre 1700)

-Another 34 words (2 lines of text) are included under the topic Early Aldgate Notables in all our PDF Extended History products and printed products wherever possible.
+Another 106 words (8 lines of text) are included under the topic Early Aldgate Notables in all our PDF Extended History products and printed products wherever possible.